clrgit/constrain/README.md

 constrain 0, lambda { |value| value > 1 }     # Failure
 ```

+Proc objects are a little more verbose than checking the constraint without
+\#constrain but it allows the use of the :unwind option to manipulate the
+apparent origin in the source of the exception

-Proc objects can check every aspect of an object but you should not overuse it
+Note that even though Proc objects can check every aspect of an object but you
-because as checks becomes more complex they tend to include business logic that
+should not overuse it because as checks becomes more complex they tend to
-should be kept in the production code.
-Constrain is only thouhgt of as a tool
+include business logic that should be kept in the production code.
+Constrain is
-to catch developer errors - not errors that stem from corrupted data
+only thouhgt of as a tool to catch developer errors - not errors that stem from
+corrupted data

 #### Arrays